Fusionmedstaff

 If fast-paced environments and life-or-death decision-making pique your interest, then a career in critical care nursing may be in your future.
 ICU nurses, also called critical care nurses, care for hospital patients after a serious accident, trauma, organ failure, extensive surgery, acute illness, or other serious health condition.
 Not only do critical care nurses provide medical care, but they also offer moral support and hope during difficult times.

-ICU nurse is one of the most coveted positions in nursing because you must have a high level of critical thinking, in addition to excellent medical skills.
+ICU nurse is one of the best nursing specialties because you must have a high level of critical thinking, in addition to excellent medical skills.
 When it comes down to it, critical care nurses use their skills to assess patients, perform tests, assist doctors, and provide updates to families, all during intense and life-threatening situations.

 ICU RN career facts